NGF TOP 100 BUSINESSES IN GOLF

 Jeff Lienhart – President, adidas Golf

-adidas in 2017 completed the sale of its TaylorMade, Adams Golf and Ashworth brands, with the intention to put more focus on its core business – and perceived higher-growth opportunities – in shoes and apparel.
-That’s put adidas Golf back under the umbrella of the bigger brand at adidas rather than connected to the TaylorMade brand.
+For years, adidas Golf was aligned with equipment manufacturer TaylorMade, but moved back under the bigger adidas umbrella when the company completed the sale of its TaylorMade, Adams Golf and Ashworth brands in 2017 to put more focus on its core business – and perceived higher-growth opportunities – in shoes and apparel.

 adidas Golf has continually shifted to meet trends in the industry and has a segmented product line to address different fashion needs of consumers.
-At its core, adidas has its performance line that features Climachill, Climawarm, Climaheat and its other more technical fabrics.
-The company has also created a more classic, sophisticated line called adiPure as well as its new adicross sub-brand, which has more urban inspiration.
-The latter two lines were introduced to be easily worn both on and off the course.
+In recent years, that has included a variety of lines that can easily be worn both on and off the course.

 “There’s a tremendous amount of apparel opportunity around the game, but also away from the game as well,” Lienhart said.
 “Because as we all know, those passionate about the game itself, it’s a lifestyle.
 You carry that lifestyle with you whether you’re on or off the course.”